Normalizers of maximal tori and real forms of Lie groups: Introduction

-The above reasoning suggests a more detailed study of group extension structure on $N_G(H)$.
-The important fact is that this extension does not split in general \cite{D}, \cite{T1}, \cite{T2}, \cite{CWW}, \cite{AH} so to have a universal description of $N_G(H)$ one should look for a section of the projection $N_G(H)\to W_G$ realized by a minimal extension of $W_G$.
-Such construction was proposed by Demazure \cite{D} and Tits \cite{T1}, \cite{T2} and may be naturally formulated in terms of the Tits extension $W^T_G$ of the Weyl group $W_G$ by $\IZ_2^{{\rm rank}(\mathfrak{g})}$.
-This construction allows explicit presentation of $N_G(H)$ by generators and relations.
+The reasoning above demands a more detailed study of the group extension structure on $N_G(H)$.
+The key fact is that this extension does not split in general \cite{D}, \cite{T1}, \cite{T2}, \cite{CWW}, \cite{AH}.
+To get a universal description of $N_G(H)$ one should look for a set-theoretic section of the projection $N_G(H)\to W_G$ generating an extension of $W_G$.
+Such construction was proposed by Demazure \cite{D} and Tits \cite{T1}, \cite{T2}.
+It may be naturally formulated in terms of the Tits extension $W^T_G$ of Weyl group $W_G$ by the subgroup of order $2$ elements in $H$.
+This construction allows an explicit presentation of $N_G(H)$ by generators and relations.

-Although the Tits construction is known for a long time there seems no simple natural explanation for its precise form even in the case of complex reductive group (for recent discussions Tits groups see e.g. \cite{N}, \cite{DW}, \cite{AH}).
-This paper is an attempt to understand the Tits construction better.
-After reminding the general results on normalizers of maximal tori in Section 2 we reconsider the Tits construction in Section 3.
-We stress that the Tits group construction is defined for maximally split form $G(\IR)\subset G(\IC)$ of complex semisimple group $G(\IC)$.
-This allows us to present in Proposition \ref{sdot} a simple purely topological description of the Tits extension of the Weyl group $W_G$ (our considerations appear to be very close to the final section of \cite{BT}).
-Taking into account the relevance of the real structure for Tits description of maximal tori normalizers we consider the opposite case of the real structure on $G(\IC)$ leading to maximal compact subgroup $U\subset G(\IC)$.
-It turns out that in this case there exists an analog of the Tits construction that takes into account the action of the Galois group ${\rm Gal}(\IC/\IR)$.
-The main result of this paper is Theorem \ref{TE} in Section 4 describing the structure of the maximal tori normalizers of compact connected semi-simple Lie groups.
-In Section 5 we calculate explicitly the adjoint action of the Tits group and of its unitary analog on the Lie algebra $\Fg={\rm Lie}(G)$.
-This action, in contrast with the adjoint action on $\mathfrak{h}\subset \Fg$, depends on the lift of $W_G$ into $G$.
-Finally in Section 6 we provide details of the proof of Theorem \ref{TE}.
+Although the Tits construction is known for a long time, its forthright explanation involves scheme-theoretic arguments.
+Precisely, for a Chevalley group scheme $\mathcal{G}$ over $\IZ$ the Tits extension is the group of $\IZ$-points of the normalizer of the $\IZ$-split torus of $\mathcal{G}$.
+In this paper we use set-theoretic arguments to explain the Tits construction in the case of complex reductive Lie groups (for recent discussion on Tits groups see e.g. \cite{N}, \cite{DW}, \cite{AH}).
+After reminding general results on normalizers of maximal tori in Section 2 we revisit the Tits construction in Section 3.
+We stress that the Tits group construction is defined for the split real form $G(\IR)\subset G$ of a complex semisimple group $G$.
+This enables us to present in Proposition \ref{sdot} a simple purely topological description of the Tits extension of the Weyl group $W_G$ (our considerations appear to be pretty close to the final section of \cite{BT}).